Back to Resources

 What is competitor ad analysis and why does it matter?

 Competitor ad analysis is the process of systematically monitoring, documenting, and learning from your competitors advertising creatives and strategies.
-It matters because 67% of top-performing marketers do it weekly according to Gartner, and companies with formal competitive intelligence programs are 2.3x more likely to report above-average revenue growth.
-It helps you differentiate your messaging and identify market gaps.
+It matters because understanding what competitors are saying lets you say something different and more compelling.
+Companies with formal competitive intelligence programs are 2.3x more likely to report above-average revenue growth, per Crayon 2024 State of Competitive Intelligence report.
+It helps you differentiate your messaging, identify platform gaps, and spot winning creative formats to adapt.

 How does Lapis competitor tracking differ from the Meta Ad Library?